Research Groups

 Research Facilities

 Each faculty member has a lab in the Science Center.
-Experimentalists Bester, and Smith have their labs on the ground level of the Science Center, directly below the Eldridge Commons, while Brown and Collings have theirs on the first floor of the department, down the hall from the department office.
-The theorists, Smith and Graves, and astrophysicists, Cohen and Jensen, have computer rooms/labs on the first floor of the department as well.
+Experimentalists Bester, Crouch, and Smith have their labs on the ground level of the Science Center, directly below the Eldridge Commons, while Brown and Collings have theirs on the first floor of the department, down the hall from the department office.
+The theorists, Smith and Raithel, and astrophysicists, Cohen and Jensen, have computer rooms/labs on the first floor of the department as well.
 We have a 24-inch telescope (with a large-format CCD camera, two full filter sets and an H-alpha filter, and a high-resolution spectrograph) on the roof of the Science Center - in the Peter van de Kamp Observatory.
+We are in the process of constructing a radio telescope.